ergest/sql_patterns/Book/chap4.md

 FROM
     cte_user_activity_per_date
 GROUP BY 1;

 ```

-Notice how I'm doing two levels of aggregation and using `UNION` vs `UNION ALL.` This is a contrived example so don't read too much into it, just notice the pattern
+Notice how I'm using two CTEs for aggregation and how I append them using `UNION` vs `UNION ALL.` While the final result is correct because I sum the total activity, the aggregation inside the CTEs is unnecessary.
+We could rewrite the query using `UNION ALL` while simultaneously avoid
 ## Avoid using OR in the WHERE clause